kuzzleio/documentation-old/src/sdk-reference/kuzzle/connect.md

 // not implemented (this SDK uses HTTP and is thus stateless)
 ```

-Connects to the Kuzzle instance using the provided `host` in the constructor.
+Connects to the Kuzzle Backend using the `host` pameter provided in the constructor.
 Has no effect if ``connect`` is set to ``auto``, unless ``disconnect`` has been called first.

 ---